npolar/api.npolar.no/external/followit.se/README.md

-#  GPS tracking data management
+# Svalbard reindeer GPS-tracking data management

 This file contains behind-the-scenes documentation of the data management of Svalbard reindeer telemetry data.